idp2p/idp2p.github.io/sdt.md

    }
 }
 ```
-Now, let's discuss how proof of absence is achieved.
+Now, let's discuss how proof of non-existence is achieved.
 Suppose a verifier wants to see the person's phone number.

 ```graphql
 {